GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 .. image:: media_rgp/rgp_pipeline_state_raytracing_2.png

-The ISA tab will also look different for raytracing events that use the indirect compilation mode.
+The Shader tab will also look different for raytracing events that use the indirect compilation mode.
 In addition to the normal ISA listing, there is also a drop down combo box that allows for viewing the ISA from a different shader function.
 For the selected shader function, the corresponding row from the shader table is also